SreeanRikkala/Breaking-Down-ISP-Routers-Security-Privacy-Insights/README.md

 ## Technical Plan
 ### Summary
-The technical deliverable for this project will be the results of the prototyping, implementation, and testing of standards created from our research deliverable.
-The research deliverable will identify potential security gaps in the consumer networking equipment lifecycle.
-Taking the results of this research as it develops will allow us to create our primary deliverable: a consumer-friendly standard with procedures for securing a certain model of consumer networking equipment.
-The standard will be demonstrated with a guided configuration during onboarding which will allow the user to maximize their network security. **This configuration will be a user experience demonstration only**.
-It will not actually configure a device.
-Creating a fully working model utilizing device hardware would be outside the scope of the semester.

-The developed procedure will be verified using a simulated networking environment to demonstrate the mitigation of identified security gaps.
-Additional tests and procedures can be developed to fit the scope of the semester and showcase the effectiveness of the proposed controls.
-For example, additional tests could examine harddrive data security, field test a real environment, or display examples of attacks being used against insecure default equipment.
+The technical deliverable for this project will be a website containing the results of our research and analysis of common consumer routers.
+This website will contain easily readable information regarding our research with the intent of informing consumers of potential security flaws that may exist in their network.
+Additionally, this website will contain the results of our analysis on a sample of common consumer routers which are supported by major Internet Service Providers (ISPs) in the United States.
+The details of our analysis will be readily available, and it will involve a developed list of criteria sourced from our research.
+The purpose of this deliverable is to provide an objective, informative, and useful website to bolster security literacy amongst consmers.

-### Development of Standard
+### Development of Evaluation Criteria
-Parallel to the research plan, we will begin creating our standard.
-Our standard will take the results of the research plan to begin creating necessary configurations needed to secure a consumer networking device.
-The standard will prioritize secure default settings for a number of common consumer networking device features.
-The standard will attempt to ensure that consumers have the ability to customize the device to their needs while keeping consumer data privacy and security as the top priority.
-The standard will attempt to address all major security gaps that we identify in our research.
-Any exceptions will be noted and documented to explain lack of coverage.
+Parallel to the research plan, we will begin creating our evaluation criteria.
+Our evaluation criteria will take the results of the research plan to identify core aspects of router security, usability, consumer privacy, and value.
+For example, core aspects of "security" could include patching cadence, manufacturer responses to vulnerabilities, and secure defaults out of the box.
+The criteria will be scoped to cover essential components of each category, but they will also be refined a limited scope to avoid breaching the project's timeline.

-### Development of Procedures
-In order to showcase the feasibility of our standard, we will use it to define a set of procedures for a specific consumer networking device model.
-This set of procedures will attempt to fully align with our standard.
-If there are any gaps in coverage, they will be documented as a potential gap in consumer networking device security, or the standard will be revised due to feasibility restraints.
-Any exceptions, changes, or noticeable deviations will be documented.
-The set of procedures will be specific enough that a non-technical individual will be able to recreate them in an identical environment.
+### Data Collection and Testing
+Once we have properly defined our evaluation criteria, we can begin our data collection process.
+Our process will roughly follow these stages:
+1. Selection of Routers
+2. Evaluation of Router Specifications
+3. Evaluation of Router GUI
+4. Scoring Based on Findings
+5. Final Consensus

+The selection of routers will be done via publicly available "supported routers" lists from the most common ISPs in the United States.
+A sample of consumer routers will be chosen from each price point and internet connection type.
+If the data collection and analysis portion of this project proves too time consuming, routers from the most widely adopted connection types will be prioritized.
+The evaluation of router specifications and GUIs will be done via publicly available manuals and specification sheets.
+Devices which do not support this evaluation method will not be prioritized for analysis.
+The data gathered from these manuals and sheets will be compared against our criteria.
+If needed, the criteria may be updated if it proves insufficient in covering any gaps which may be uncovered during our analysis.

-### Development of Guided Configuration
+### Development of Webpage
 The guided configuration will be a proof of concept to showcase how a consumer networking device can be made more secure while maintaining user-friendly features.
 Depending on the remaining length of the semester, this will either be a series of images and diagrams or a simulated web GUI.
 The guided configuration will showcase features such as simple VLANs, the creation of a guest network, disabling unnecessary features, and other steps as showcased in the developed standard and procedures.
 The guided configuration will also be annotated in such a way as to inform the reader of what configurations would be set on the device if it were a real hardware environment.
 Any deviations from our standard or procedure will be documented to show gaps in coverage.

-### Simulated Network Environment
+### Final Results and Review
 The simulated network environment will be created virtually.
 Depending on needs, this could be created in one of two ways:
 1. Using GNS3 on a virtual Ubuntu Linux machine
 2. Using Cisco's Packet Tracer